seinecle/gephi-tutorials/docs/generated-slides/subdir/creating-a-simple-dynamic-network_temp_slides.md

 These features will be explained in the coming tutorials on dynamic networks with Gephi.

-==  more tutorials on dynamic networks with Gephi
+==  8.
+More tutorials on dynamic networks with Gephi

 ==  !
 - https://github.com/gephi/gephi/wiki/Import-Dynamic-Data[The wiki on gephi.org]